Master of Science in Accounting

 The entire application package including the GMAT score, the undergraduate GPA, transcripts, letters of recommendation, experience, essay responses, and other materials are all considered in an application review for student admission.
 Also considered are the applicant’s grades in Intermediate Accounting and Federal Income Tax.

-The final recommendation on admission rests with the MSA Academic Director with the advice of an admissions committee consisting of three Department of Accounting graduate faculty members.
+The final recommendation on admission rests with the MSA Academic Director with the advice of an admissions committee consisting of Department of Accounting graduate faculty members.

 Admission—BS/BA and MSA